savvasha/sportspress-advanced-h2h/readme.txt

 == Installation ==

-1. Install and activate SportsPress Advanced Head 2 Head plugin
+1. Install and activate Advanced H2H for SportsPress plugin
 2. Select `Head to Head` ranking at `SportsPress->Settings->Teams->Tiebreaker`
 2. Go to `SportsPress->Configure->Table Columns` and define the H2H priorities as you wish
 3. Check at `SportsPress->Settings->Teams->Tiebreaker` that the criteria priority and order is correct